Origin of Matcha

 A centuries-old tea tradition from Japan and China

-Matcha has its roots in the Chinese Song Dynasty (960–1279) , where tea leaves were first ground into a fine powder and whipped with hot water, a method of preparation that is considered the forerunner of today's Matcha.
+Matcha has its roots in the Chinese Song Dynasty (960–1279) , where tea leaves were first ground into a fine powder and whisked with hot water, a method of preparation considered the precursor of today's matcha.

-In the 12th century, the Japanese Zen monk Eisai the tea seeds and the knowledge of powdered tea preparation from a trip to China with me to Japan.
-There, Matcha became a central component of Japanese tea ceremony (Chanoyu) not only as a drink, but as a spiritual practice that combines mindfulness, aesthetics and silence.
+In the 12th century, the Japanese Zen monk Eisai brought tea seeds and the knowledge of how to prepare powdered tea back to Japan from a trip to China.
+There, matcha developed into a central component of the Japanese tea ceremony (chanoyu) , not only as a beverage but also as a spiritual practice that unites mindfulness, aesthetics, and stillness.

-Matcha was especially valued in Zen monasteries, because of its invigorating effect and the clear concentration it supports during meditation.
-Over time, matcha also became popular in the imperial courts and among the samurai.
+Matcha was particularly valued in Zen monasteries for its invigorating effect and the clear concentration it supported during meditation.
+Over time, matcha also became popular at imperial courts and among the samurai.

 Matcha today

-Nowadays, real Matcha comes almost exclusively from Japan mainly from the regions of Uji (Kyoto) and Kagoshima , where high-quality, shaded Tencha tea is ground into the finest powder.
+Nowadays, genuine matcha comes almost exclusively from Japan, especially from the regions of Uji (Kyoto) and Kagoshima , where high-quality, shaded tencha tea is ground into the finest powder.

-Only from real, shaded Tencha can real Ceremonial Grade Matcha is produced, everything else is not real Matcha, but simply green tea powder.
+Only true, shaded Tencha can produce genuine Ceremonial Grade Matcha ; anything else is not Matcha, but simply green tea powder.